LocalTechnews/LocalTechnews.github.io/README.md

 ## Roadmap

+- Q4 2024: Add situational board to home screen to inform of some current situation like for example of (chat) being on or off
 - Q4 2024: Add support for more browsers if there is any.
 - Q1 2025: Introduce content suggestions and summaries.
 - Q2 2025: Fix The Browser on Phone cutting the left side